danielsjg/weather/README.md

 # API_BASE_URL='https://api.openweathermap.org/data/2.5'
 # API_KEY_URL=''

-Note: You need to create an account in [Open Weather Map](https://openweathermap.org/api) and create an API key.
+# Note: You need to create an account in OpenWeather(https://openweathermap.org/api) and create an API key.

 # 7. Run the application on android